We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 After taking a history and diagnosing PE, a doctor may prescribe medication.

 This varies depending on a person’s needs.
 Some people may find SSRIs most effective as they take them daily.
-Others may prefer to use PDE5 inhibitors, which they take as and when needed.
+Others may prefer to use PDE5 inhibitors, which they take when needed.
 A doctor can recommend the most appropriate medication.

 Yes, some pills can help premature ejaculation.
 Antidepressants and PDE5 inhibitors, such as Viagra, may stop people from climaxing early.